 Kenny pleaded guilty on Nov.
 18, 2010, to assault with a deadly weapon and was sentenced to 11 years.
 He is scheduled to be released from prison in 2019.
 That’s three years away.

-People tell me I’m lucky because I survived.
-But the shooting had nothing to do with chance.
 Meanwhile, I received the police report of the shooting.
 I was amazed to see that I told police that we had not been fighting that night.
 In the months that followed, I learned that I was in an abusive relationship.
 I lived in a Seattle domestic violence shelter for three months in 2011, which allowed me to get back up on my feet again and get an apartment.

 Today, I volunteer for the Washington State Coalition Against Domestic Violence and work with Everytown for Gun Safety.
 I shared my story—and photos of my bullet-ridden body—which helped pass House Bill 1840 and Initiative I-594, which give law enforcement tools to remove firearms when a domestic violence protective order is granted.